go-telegram/bot/README.md

 For some methods, like `SendPhoto`, `SendAudio` etc, you can send file by file path or file contents.

-For send file by URL or FileID, you can use `&models.InputFileString{Data: string}`:
+To send a file by URL or FileID, you can use `&models.InputFileString{Data: string}`:

 ```go
 // file id of uploaded image